 Approximately 35% of residential loans taken out in Australia in September 2017 were investment loans, according to the Australian Prudential Regulation Authority’s monthly banking statistics.
 In 1993, three-quarters of a million people were investors in residential rental property, according to the ABS, while tax data from the ABS, ATO and RBA shows the share of the population with an investment property grew steadily through the 1990s and early 2000s, before stabilising in the late 2000s at around 10%.

 Of course, it isn’t just Australians drawn to the idea of owning property as an investment.
-International buyers have flooded the market in recent years, vying for a piece of that dream.
-Foreign Investment Review Board (FIRB) Annual Reports show the number of foreign investment applications (both residential and commercial) considered in 2005-06 was 5,781.
+International buyers have flooded the market in recent years, vying for a piece of that dream. foreign investment Review Board (FIRB) Annual Reports show the number of foreign investment applications (both residential and commercial) considered in 2005-06 was 5,781.
 In In 2015-16, this number had grown to 41,445, representing $247.9 billion of proposed investment.

 In March 2017, Credit Suisse reported that most purchases from foreign investors are for properties valued under $1 million – which puts foreign investors in the same market as local first home buyers.